 Some French vinegars are aged in oak barrels—vinaigre d'Orléans, vinaigre de Reims, vinaigre de Bordeaux, vinaigre de Beaune, vinaigre de Banyuls and Baume de Bouteville—French balsamic vinegar.

-Italian balsamic vinegar (vinaigre balsamique) is readily available as well, although for the real (expensive) stuff from Modena you’ll have to look hard.
+Italian balsamic vinegar (vinaigre balsamique) is readily available as well, although it’s harder to find the real McCoy, made in Modena, and expensive.
 Vinaigre de malt or malt vinegar (Sarson’s) is usually available in the British section of the supermarket.

-The kind you use to clean nasty limescale (calcaire) out of your kettle is vinaigre blanc, vinaigre cristal or vinaigre d'alcool (usually located on the bottom shelf in big plastic bottles).
+To remove nasty limescale (calcaire) from your kettle use vinaigre blanc, vinaigre cristal or vinaigre d'alcool (usually located on the bottom shelf in big plastic bottles).

 The classic vinaigrette is vinegar and oil (usually olive), salt and pepper, and often a spoonful of mustard.